buremba/universql/README.md

   [BETA] Check out docs at https://github.com/buremba/universql and let me know if you have any cool use-case on Github!
 ```
+# What is supported
+* Select, Insert, Update, Delete commands on Snowflake Iceberg tables and temp tables
+* Copy commands (see below)

+## Copy commands
+UniverSQL allows you to run your ETL on DuckDB by convertsing your Snowflake copy commands into DuckDB INSERT INTO SELECT commands enabling you to read data from Amazon S3 (other cloud providers coming soon) into Snowflake Iceberg tables and your own temporary tables.
+You can use Snowflake stages for this or specify the credentials yourself.

+### Things to consider
+* DuckDB currently supports reading from CSV, AVRO, and Parquet formats.
+* We use the credentials associated with the profile you specified, or the credentials specified in the query.
+If your Snowflake stages require different credentials specify them in the queries.

+There are some differences in how UniverSQL handles copy commands due to DuckDB's currently functionality.
+The following parameters are supported:
+* TYPE
+* RECORD_DELIMITER
+* FIELD_DELIMITER
+* SKIP_HEADER
+* PARSE_HEADER
+* DATE_FORMAT
+* TIMERSTAMP_FORMAT
+* ESCAPE
+* FIELD_OPTIONALLY_ENCLOSED_BY
+* NULL_IF
+* COMPRESSION
+* ERROR_ON_COLUMN_COUNT_MISMATCH
+* EMPTY_FIELD_AS_NULL
+* ON_ERROR (CONTINUE or ABORT_STATEMENT)
+* URL
+* AWS_ROLE
+* AWS_EXTERNAL_ID

+These can be converted to DuckDB properties directly.
+There are some things we can support via workarounds if we build it in (e.g. we could support pattern by running an INDEX request ourselves and excluding the files using REGEX).
+If there is demand we will build it.
+Additionally, you are welcome to contribute to the repository if there's something you want to see added.

 # Limitations